Researching bee health and behaviour

 How can our bee hive monitors help your experiment?

-The monitors allow you to compare hive homeostasis, colony development, map daily flight and fanning activity and assess the efficiency of nectar collection and processing.
-This should be useful when trying to compare, assess or quantify differences between bee colonies affected with things like: pests and parasites (Varroa, Acarine, Nosema, Small Hive Beetle, Wax Moth, Tropilaelaps etc.), viruses (DWV, CBPV, APV etc.) bacterial infections (EFB, AFB etc.), fungal infections (chalk brood, stone brood etc.) exposure to chemicals (hive treatments, pesticides), supplementing nutrition, evaluating genetic strains.
+The monitors allow you to compare hive homeostasis, colony strength, and activity and assess the efficiency of nectar collection and processing.
+This is useful when trying to compare, assess or quantify differences between bee colonies affected with things like: pests and parasites (Varroa, Small Hive Beetle, Wax Moth, Tropilaelaps etc.), viruses (DWV, CBPV, APV etc.) bacterial infections (EFB, AFB etc.), fungal infections (chalk brood, stone brood etc.) exposure to chemicals (hive treatments, pesticides), supplementing nutrition, evaluating genetic strains.
 In this type of experiment, the bees tend to be at the same location to minimise climactic and external environmental differences.

 Arnia’s hive monitoring system can also be used to study the influence of external environmental factors on colonies in different locations, for instance managed agricultural land, unmanaged countryside, urban environments etc. while monitoring the colonies, the system also monitors meteorological conditions at each site (max/min air temperatures, temp in sun, temp in shade, amount of sunshine and rainfall).
 This information is critical if a relative comparison of colony development is going to be made.
 In this scenario while the environmental conditions differ, the bee colonies studied need to be as similar as possible.
 If the number or location of the colonies in this experiment is restricted by manual collection of data, automation would allow you to scale the experiment up considerably, to anywhere in the country/world!